Rhapsody Composing Project

 “This is a tremendous opportunity for composers to embrace and a complex challenge” Eric Whitacre, International award-winning composer and project ambassador.

-Out of over 250 applications, the 15 successful composers can be announced as Chloe Louise Potter, Amal Lad, Joseph Currie, Mika Sawai, Juan Carlos Vasquez, Daniel Andreas Baboulene, Marcos Fernandez, Nick Pike, Soosan Lalavar, Katie Chatburn, Charlotte Harding, Chris Williams, Isaac Ssebandeke, Chris Roe, Tomas Challenger.
+Out of over 250 applications, the 15 successful composers were Chloe Louise Potter, Amal Lad, Joseph Currie, Mika Sawai, Juan Carlos Vasquez, Daniel Andreas Baboulene, Marcos Fernandez, Nick Pike, Soosan Lalavar, Katie Chatburn, Charlotte Harding, Chris Williams, Isaac Ssebandeke, Chris Roe, Tomas Challenger.

-The composers will be mentored through the process by William Mival, head of composition at the Royal College of Music, and their final works will be reviewed by our composing ambassador, the international award-winning composer Eric Whitacre.
+The composers were mentored through the process by William Mival, head of composition at the Royal College of Music, and their final works were reviewed by our composing ambassador, the international award-winning composer Eric Whitacre.

-Once composed, the pieces will be recorded by musicians at the Royal College of Music and uploaded onto CDs for long-stay patients, as well as audio guides that lead patients on trails through the artwork in the hospital.
+Once composed, the pieces were recorded by musicians at the Royal College of Music and uploaded onto CDs for long-stay patients, as well as audio guides that lead patients on trails through the artwork in the hospital.
 We teamed up with technology company Imagineear who have designed interactive touch-screen audio guides involving maps, photos of the artwork and music to provide an innovative patient experience.
+This audio guide has now been developed into an app which can be downloaded for iPhones here.

 We are grateful for the support of Imagineear in the delivery of this project.
 This project is sponsored by Arts Council England.